-VA supports a broad portfolio of research looking at substance abuse prevention, screening, and treatment.
+VA supports a broad portfolio of research looking at substance misuse prevention, screening, and treatment.
 Some researchers are looking at treatment-seeking patterns: why and when Veterans ask for help—and why many don't.
-Treatment strategies, including cognitive behavioral strategies and Web-based approaches, are also being studied.
+Treatment strategies, including cognitive behavioral strategies and web-based approaches, are also being studied.

-Other researchers are working to identify the most effective therapies for co-morbid disorders, such as depression and PTSD, and attempting to determine if early intervention improves outcomes.
-Still others are focusing on how readjustment issues relate to substance abuse.
+Other researchers are working to identify the most effective therapies for comorbid disorders, such as depression and PTSD, and attempting to determine whether early intervention improves outcomes.
+Still others are focusing on how readjustment issues relate to substance misuse.

 The department offers treatments for substance use problems throughout its health care system.
 A list of VA treatment programs can be found here.

-Primary care vs. specialty care treatment—In 2014, VA researchers in Philadelphia published the results of a study finding that a 26-week primary care intervention is just as effective as specialty outpatient treatment for treating alcohol dependence.
+vs. specialty care treatment—In 2014, VA researchers in Philadelphia published the results of a study finding that a 26-week intervention is just as effective as specialty outpatient treatment for treating alcohol dependence.

-The study enrolled 163 Veterans and randomly assigned them to primary care treatment or specialty treatment groups.
-Those receiving primary care treatment were offered medicine and psychosocial support, delivered in person and by phone.
+The study enrolled 163 Veterans and randomly assigned them to treatment or specialty treatment groups.
+Those receiving treatment were offered medicine and psychosocial support, delivered in person and by phone.

-The researchers found that Veterans in the primary care treatment group were more than five times as likely to complete all 26 weeks.
-Overall abstinence rates were the same between groups, and the primary care group had a smaller percentage of days with heavy drinking.
+The researchers found that Veterans in the treatment group were more than five times as likely to complete all 26 weeks.
+Overall abstinence rates were the same between groups, and the group had a smaller percentage of days with heavy drinking.

 The HIV-related symptoms of the 172 patients with alcohol problems who were studied were also more severe than those of other patients.
 The research team concluded that integrated care for HIV and alcohol use disorders is important, and that routine alcohol and cognitive screenings may improve health outcomes among HIV-infected patients.